Makgale26/CMPG-323-Project-2-42638046-/README.md

 By addressing these needs, the proposed API will empower organizations to make informed decisions, optimize their automation strategies, and ultimately achieve greater operational efficiency.
 ## Database set up

-Set up your SQL Server and create a database named sqlDatabaseCmpg323.
+Set up your SQL Server and create a database named Geexpo.
 Update the connection string in the appsettings.json file (not included in version control for security reasons).
 Apply Migrations: